GoogleChrome/developer.chrome.com/site/en/docs/devtools/network/reference/index.md

 1. Click the URL of the request, under the **Name** column of the Requests table.
 2. Click the **Response** tab.

-{% Img src="image/BrQidfK9jaQyIHwdw91aVpkPiib2/th1QacW6EGUpityje3Rk.svg", alt="The Response tab.", width="705", height="450" %}
+{% Img src="image/NJdAV9UgKuN8AhoaPBquL7giZQo1/KDZZBMl2isErxrNSY0gQ.png", alt="The Response tab.", width="800", height="479" %}

-**Figure 22**.
-The Response tab, outlined in blue

 ### View HTTP headers {: #headers }